 to thrive in terms of both popularity and outcomes.

-As per ALPS’ latest projection, the Sixth Form sits provisionally within the top 20% of Sixth Forms in the country, for progress.
 In this set of results, students excelled in both Academic and Vocational qualifications, as well as within English Language and Maths resits.

 On top of this, the Sixth Form achieved excellent outcomes in terms of destinations, with students securing University places across the country.
 Students performed particularly well in Physics, Chemistry, English Language and Literature, History, Sociology, Health & Social Care, Digital Media, Further Mathematics, Psychology and Extended Project (EPQ).